Christophe Leininger

-Christophe Leininger, is an American former judoka who was 1984, 1988, and 1992 US Olympic Judo Team Alternate.
+Christophe Leininger (born October 12, 1959), is an American former judoka who was 1984, 1988, and 1992 US Olympic Judo Team Alternate.
 He was born in 1959.
 His brother Bryan Leininger was also a judo competitor.
 While his father Maurice was a French Judo champion.
 He is a two time US National Judo Champion and a two time US Judo open champion.
 He competed in a number of mixed martial arts fights included in Ultimate Fighting Championship.

 Career

 Ultimate Fighting Championship

 Leininger made his debut in Ultimate Fighting Championship's UFC 3 event, being billed as the second ranked American judoka in his weight class at the time.
 Going against shoot wrestler Ken Shamrock, Leininger started by trying a morote gari, but Shamrock protected against it and ended up in Christophe's guard.
 The judoka then tried an armbar, only for Shamrock to turn him over and stack him against the fence, raining punches and headbutts on him for the tap out.
 Shamrock crossfaced Leininger so hard into the mat that Leininger admitted to being knocked out for a second, and he later was revealed to have suffered a mild concussion.

 He returned at UFC 13 against Ken Shamrock's teammate Guy Mezger.
 Leininger tried to take the fight to the ground, at one point scoring a tomoe nage and transitioning it into a mount position, but Mezger was able to return to his feet every time.
 After a restart, Mezger hit a clearly tired Leininger with kicks to the legs and head, but the affair was inconclusive and the match went to overtime.
 There Mezger continued punishing Leininger with strikes, finally earning a decision win.